Research Interests

 2024

-Chung, R. & Cardoso, W. (June 2024).
+Chung, R. & Cardoso, W. (2024, October 25).
 Parlure Games: Leaping outta the HVPT lab into the classroom.
-Accepted for paper presentation at the Canadian Association of Applied Linguistics - CAAL/ACLA, McGill University (Montreal, QC).
+Accepted for paper presentation at the Canadian Association of Applied Linguistics - CAAL/ACLA, online.

 Chung, R., dela Cruz, J., Gutierrez, A., Passi, A. & Burton, J. (2024, May 10).
 Conversations that Include: Workshopping Inclusive Pedagogies.
 Accepted for paper presentation at MonISLA Symposium in Emerging Perspectives in Language Research, Concordia University (Montreal, QC).